fjulian79/wd-broker/README.md

 ## License

-This project is licensed under the terms of the **GNU General Public License v3.0**.\
+This project is licensed under the terms of the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for details.